Home Doh Ref

 retries: 'IsInt'

 This ensures that configuration values conform to expected types and can be validated at runtime.
-All MOC validation operators are available for pod configuration, including composite types and validation rules.
+Pod MOC validation uses a shallow approach to support proper layering of configuration files.

 Pod System Components